-- (2) The site investigation has not met the objectives of § 35-302 and/or has not adequately defined the scope and extent of contamination or risk to sensitive receptors. -The PRP shall submit a supplemental site investigation work plan that meets the requirements of § 35-304(b) within 30 days of the Secretary's notification to address data gaps or other deficiencies identified by the Secretary. - (3) The site investigation report is incomplete.
+- (a) The Secretary shall review the site investigation report for completeness with the requirements of § 35-306(b) and shall provide written notification to the PRP of one of the following determinations: - (1) The site investigation has met the objectives of § 35-302, has adequately defined the degree and extent of contamination, and risks to sensitive receptors have been appropriately evaluated and are absent or have been adequately managed. - (2) The site investigation has not met the objectives of § 35-302 and/or has not adequately defined the scope and extent of contamination or risk to sensitive receptors.
+The PRP shall submit a supplemental site investigation work plan that meets the requirements of § 35-304(b) within 30 days of the Secretary's notification to address data gaps or other deficiencies identified by the Secretary. - (3) The site investigation report is incomplete.
 The site investigation report will be returned to the PRP for additional information and resubmittal within a timeframe established by the Secretary; or - (4) The site investigation has met the objectives of § 35-302 and has adequately defined the degree and extent of contamination but risks to sensitive receptors are present or have not been adequately managed.
 An evaluation of corrective action alternatives, soil management plan (SMP) or corrective action plan shall be completed in accordance with Subchapter 6.
-If requested by the Secretary, a work plan or cost estimate for an evaluation evaluation of corrective action alternatives (ECAA), SMP and/or corrective action plan (CAP) may be required.
+If requested by the Secretary, a work plan or cost estimate for an evaluation of corrective action alternatives (ECAA), SMP and/or corrective action plan (CAP) may be required.